verbman/dmngine/README.md

 # Project Description and Goals

-Low impact DMN development, testing and deployment using modern accessible tooling.
+Low impact DMN development, testing and deployment using *more* accessible tooling.

 Project Goals:
- - Utilise [docker] containers to lesson pain of leveraging underlying java dependancies
+ - Utilise [docker] containers to reduce the pain of relying on underlying java dependencies
  - Create a friendly development environment for non java programmers
- - Create a testing toolkit that utilises well known technologies and provides a test format that non programmers can weild
+ - Create a testing toolkit non java based (mocha - nodejs) and provides a test format that non programmers can wield (csv in Excel)
  - Allow for creation of lightweight native excutable images that can be used in production environments.

+**This project leverages the following technologies**

+ - DMN/Feel execution: Kogito and Quarkus
+ - DMN Editing: VSCode and Kogito bundle extension
+ - Development Environment: VSCode, Docker Desktop and Remote Containers Extension (no need to install jdk)
+ - Quarkus DMN API endpoint testing: Nodejs, Mocha with dynamic tests stored in CSV files for rapid test writing

 ---

 ## Development Environment Setup

-This project utilises:
+To develop and execute the rules and tests you initially need the following prerequisites installed:
  - VSCode,
  - the VSCode extension pack `ms-vscode-remote.vscode-remote-extensionpack` and
  - Docker Desktop.

-To create a working environment ensure you have the above prerequisites are installed.

 ### To start the rules development server